HANICA-DEA/vodagone/README.md

 }
 ```

-It will expect a 200 OK.
+It will expect a 200 OK in the response.